 Working through, and looking beyond COVID

-Even though COVID still swirls around us, Vision-Aid is already looking to brighter times are on their way.
+Even though COVID still poses many challenges, Vision-Aid is already looking to brighter times are on their way.
 During this festive season, Vision-Aid would like to share with you some updates about programs in India.
 Several online programs are thriving, and in-person programs are gradually resuming across India, helping to bring light into the lives of the visually impaired we serve.

 Over the past 3 months several new programs have commenced adapting them to the unprecedented COVID environment.
 Several existing programs are gradually reopening from earlier COVID lockdown.